developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 ------

 ### Languages
-By default, Enterprise Keyboard uses the language selected in the 'Language and input' part of the Android Settings panel:
+By default, Enterprise Keyboard uses the language selected in the "Language and input" part of the Android Settings panel:

 <img alt="" style="height:350px" src="android_lang.png"/>

-To switch from the system-selected language to a language pack provided with Enterprise Keyboard:
+#####Switch from system-selected language to one provided with Enterprise Keyboard:

 &#49;. <b>Tap on "Languages"</b> in the Enterprise Keyboard Preferences panel:
 <img alt="" style="height:350px" src="ekb_settings_panel.png"/>